chtoucas/Abc/README.md

 - **DO use the prefix _May_ for methods implementing this pattern.**

-For reference types, a _maybe_ offers a better paradigm than a `null` to express the inability to return a reasonnable result.
+For reference types, a _maybe_ offers a better paradigm than a `null` to express the inability to return a meaningful result.

 Developer Notes
 ---------------